ZigaSajovic/CppML/README.md

 ## Examples

 In this section we provide two demonstrations of metaprogramming using **CppML**.
-In the first example we will first create a *tagged element list*, and in the second design a metaprogram for creating *linear hierarchies of Policy Classes from flat parameter packs*.
+In the first example we will first create a *tagged element list*, which will demonstrate basic functionality and working with lists.
+In the second example, we will design a metaprogram for creating *linear hierarchies of Policy Classes from flat parameter packs*, which will demonstrate more advance notions of metaprogramming in **CppML**.
 Note that both examples are taken from real-life usage of the author.

 ### Generate a list of Tagged Elements from a parameter pack